econzhijun/hands-on-Milvus/README.md

         print(result.id, "\t", title, "\t", round(float(result.distance) * 5, 3))
 ```

 Hurray!
 We successfully obtain the result instantaneously and these are all great action movies!
-Thanks to the powerful Milvus, we can easily make recommendations to users based on their preferences.
+Thanks to the powerfulness of Milvus, we can easily make recommendations to users based on their preferences.

 ```bash
 Status(code=0, message='Search vectors successfully!')